tigion/swap.nvim/README.md

 ---@class opposites.ConfigChains
 ---@field enabled? boolean Whether to enable the cases module.
----@field words? opposites.ConfigChainsWords The words to search for.
+---@field words? opposites.ConfigChainsWords The word chains to search for.

 ---@class opposites.ConfigNotify
 ---@field found? boolean Whether to notify when a word is found.